 Lucky for Fairfax, beloved former Sushi Ran chef Scott Whitman opened an izakaya, a Japanese-style community pub.
 In the compact interior space plus six outdoor tables, you’ll find sushi and skewers, salads and small plates, plus great sake and craft beers.
 The daily waitlist opens online at 5 p.m.
-The adjoining sake bar, Sake Bin, has a separate menu but is currently closed, but takeout bento boxes are available.
+The adjoining sake bar, Sake Bin, has a separate menu but is currently closed; takeout bento boxes are available.

 19 Bolinas Rd, 415.521.5790